smartvampsk/Flight-Cost-Calculation/README.md

 # Flight-Cost-Calculation
-caclulates the cost of flight
+caclulates the cost of flight (HTML And JavaScript)
 * choose route
 * choose seating class
 * tick if want to return in the same flight